ArtCraftCode/ravelry/README.md

+# This is unreleased and is a WIP.

+Nothing below actually works.
+This is for *the future*.

+---

 # Ravelry

 The Ruby gem for accessing the Ravelry API painlessly, easily, and awesomely.
 Made by a knitter, knitwear designer, and hacker all rolled into one sassy woman so you know it's good (ish).